 Do not rely on the HSA feature.
 HSA does not replace the need to pay attention and drive safely.
 You may not hear or feel alerts or warnings provided by this system.
 Failure to use proper care when driving may result in injury, death, or vehicle damage.
-See Defensive Driving
+See Defensive Driving \$\infty\$ 196.

-When the vehicle is stopped on a grade, Hill Start Assist (HSA) temporarily prevents the vehicle from rolling in an unintended direction during the transition from brake pedal release to accelerator pedal apply.
-The brakes release when the accelerator pedal is applied or automatically release after a few seconds.
+When the vehicle is stopped on a grade, Hill Start Assist (HSA) prevents the vehicle from rolling in an unintended direction during the transition from brake pedal release to accelerator pedal apply.
+The brakes release when the accelerator pedal is applied.
+If the accelerator pedal is not applied within a few minutes, the Electric Parking Brake will apply.
 The brakes may also release under other conditions.
 Do not rely on HSA to hold the vehicle.